Jesus Melliza

-Jesus Joaquin Gaquit Melliza (born April 20, 1992), nicknamed Jhan or Jess Melliza, is a Filipino professional footballer who plays as a attacking midfielder or winger for Philippines Football League (PFL) club Kaya–Iloilo and the Philippines national team.
+Jesus Joaquin Gaquit Melliza (born April 20, 1992), nicknamed Jhan or Jess Melliza, is a Filipino professional footballer who plays as an attacking midfielder or a winger for Philippines Football League (PFL) club Kaya–Iloilo and the Philippines national team.

 Early life

 A native of La Paz, Iloilo City, Melliza was born on April 20, 1992.

 Collegiate career

 Melliza played for the Far Eastern University in the football tournament of the University Athletic Association of the Philippines (UAAP).
 He ended his college stint with FEU in 2015 by helping his varsity team win the UAAP Season 77 football title.

 Club career

 Green Archers United

 Melliza was already suiting up for Green Archers United of the United Football League while he was still playing college football for FEU.

 Stallion Laguna

 He was later signed in by Stallion Laguna by May 2017 to play at the Philippines Football League (PFL).
 He was the top Filipino scorer in the PFL inaugural season.